Terms and Conditions of Skycop Services

 2. Before engaging in the services of Skycop, the Client has not disposed of the Assignment in any other manner, nor has engaged any third party to enforce the Claim.

-3. The Client shall with or without a specific request provide Skycop with all the data and documents that are required for processing the Claim, e.g. copies of identity documents, boarding pass, delay notification, correspondence with the flight operating carrier or order on secondment.
+3. The Client shall with or without a specific request provide Skycop with all the data and documents that are required for processing the Claim, e.g. copies of identity documents, boarding pass, delay notification, correspondence with the flight operating carrier.

 5. TERMINATION AND WITHDRAWAL